betaflight/betaflight.com/docs/wiki/guides/current/I-Term-Relax-Explained.md

 ## Known Drawbacks

-Bacause I is 'locked' to the pre-existing value before entering a fast maneuver, when it comes back on the old I offset takes a little while to resolve.
+Because I is 'locked' to the pre-existing value before entering a fast maneuver, when it comes back on the old I offset takes a little while to resolve.

 ![](https://user-images.githubusercontent.com/2025999/75109721-61eeb000-5626-11ea-81ef-75bee6628d59.jpg)